-Your DVR can record audio from up to four sources.
-Connect the audio sources to Audio In 1, Audio In 2, Audio In 3 and Audio In 4 as needed using RCA jacks.
+Your DVR can record audio from up to 16 sources.
+Connect the audio sources to Audio In 1 to Audio In 16 as needed using RCA jacks.
 Connect Audio Out to your amplifier.
+Use the provided audio extension cable to connect the audio sources to Audio In 5 to 16.